 The mission of Boulder Senior Services, part of the Department of Human Services, is to foster the engagement and well being of older adults and promote a positive image of aging through community collaboration and excellent services.

-- Non-Encore member registration begins Thursday, Feb.
-12 by fax, on-line or in person;
+Non-Encore member registration begins Thursday, May 12 by fax, online or in person.

 Senior Services Programs

 Senior Services provides bilingual case management and referrals to community services.
 Our Resource Specialists offer individualized consultation with a focus on low-income seniors, basic-needs financial applications assistance, caregiver support, respite assistance and education.
 Services are available to those age 60 and up and their families.
 If you are looking for local resources for older adults or family caregivers, contact a Resource Specialist by calling 303-441-4388.
 En Español 303-413-7494.

 Health, wellness and lifelong learning opportunities